Russia launches Soyuz carrying two Iranian satellites

 A Soyuz-2.1b rocket booster with a Fregat upper stage carrying satellites blasts off from its launchpad at the Vostochny Cosmodrome in the far-eastern Amur region, Russia November 5, 2024.

-Russia launched a Soyuz rocket early on Tuesday carrying 55 small satellites, including two Iranian ones, Russia's Roscosmos space agency reported.
+Russia launched a Soyuz rocket early on Tuesday carrying 55 small satellites, including two from Iran, Russia's Roscosmos space agency reported.

-Roscosmos said that in total, 51 Russian satellites, one Russian-Chinese Device and a Russian-Zimbabwean satellite were put into orbit, as well as the two Iranian satellites.
+Roscosmos said that in total, 51 Russian satellites, one Russian-Chinese Device and a Russian-Zimbabwean satellite were put into orbit.

 According to Iranian Ambassador to Russia Kazem Jalali, two Iranian satellites, the Kowsar, a high-resolution imaging satellite, and Hodhod, a small communications satellite, were among the satellites carried by the Soyuz.